 VESIcare is not for everyone.
 If you have certain stomach or glaucoma problems, or trouble emptying your bladder, do not take VESIcare.
 VESIcare may cause allergic reactions that may be serious.
 If you experience swelling of the face, lips, throat, or tongue, stop taking VESIcare and get emergency help.
 Tell your doctor right away if you have severe abdominal pain, or become constipated for three or more days.
 VESIcare may cause blurred vision, so use caution while driving or doing unsafe tasks.
 Common side effects are dry mouth, constipation, and indigestion.

 Overactive bladder occurs when you cannot control your bladder contractions.
-When these muscle contractions happen too often or cannot be controlled you can get symptoms of overactive bladder, which are urinary frequency, urinary urgency, and urinary incontinence (leakage).
+When these muscle contractions happen too often or cannot be controlled you can get symptoms of overactive bladder, which include urinary frequency, urinary urgency, and urinary incontinence (leakage).

 The balloon-shaped organ inside the body that holds urine.